HomeAbuse

 • conversations that hold truth—even when it’s uncomfortable

-We can’t continue to fear looking back.
-Porn didn’t invent violence.
+We can’t continue to fear looking back to the roots of violence.

 800,000 people were murdered.

-In the US, you can’t talk with some young people about porn being the root cause if you aren’t ready to talk about a few other very uncomfortable topics around sexual violence.
+In the US, you can’t talk with some young people about (contemporary) porn being the root cause if you aren’t ready to talk about a few other very uncomfortable topics around sexual violence.
+They grew up with a computer in their pocket and elders with stories textbooks refuse to teach.

 Spread the love